andyrj/post-js/README.md

   console.log(store.fullCount);
 });

-// updates are "atomic" in in that the changes are batched like actions in mobx... store.updateData("Jon", "Doe", 10);
+// actions are "atomic" in in that the changes are batched like actions in mobx... store.updateData("Jon", "Doe", 10);

 // will log all keys excluding actions for (let v in store) {
   console.log(`${v}: ${v in store}`);
 }

+store("dispose"); // disposes of observables and delete's all keys for this store and all nested stores...

 ```